-A multi-country jaunt is no laughing matter, but you can make it smooth and relaxing with our new cross-border fares from Germany to Italy.
+A multi-country jaunt is an incredible adventure that requires some planning, and you can make the transition from country to country smooth and relaxing with our new cross-border fares from Germany to Italy.
 Routes from Munich to all major cities in Italy are available, so you can plan accordingly for your time in Deutschland and make your way across the northern countryside of Italy while you ride the rails in style.

 Deutsche Bahn AG, or German Railway, operates more than 25,000 miles of the rail networks of the Germany.
 Changing trains in Germany is a snap.
 In many cities, platforms are designed in such a way that the train you need to transfer to may be standing immediately across the platform from the train in which you arrive.